VirologyCharite/sars-2-spike-domains/README.md

          < HCoV-alignment.fasta > HCoV-S1-domain-alignment.fasta
 ```

-and similarly for extracting the S2 domain of all sequences in an alignment.
+and similarly for extracting the S2 domain of all sequences in an alignment
+(but using the S2 sequences, above).